Display Port Values for Debugging

 Enabling the hovering option for a model or setting at least one block to Toggle Value Labels When Clicked slows down simulation.

-Port values work in Normal and Accelerator modes only.
-They do not work in Rapid Accelerator and External modes.
+Port values work in normal and accelerator mode simulations only.
+They do not work in rapid accelerator or external mode simulations.
 The table shows how accelerator modes affect the display of port values.

 |Accelerated Mode||Port Values|

 |Rapid Accelerator||Not supported.
 The limitation exists whether the model or its parent specifies accelerated simulation.
 For more information, see Accelerate, Refine, and Test Hybrid Dynamic System on Host Computer by Using RSim System Target File (Simulink Coder).|

 If the output port buffer of a block is shared with another block through the optimization

 of signal storage reuse, the port value displays as